-Charities and non-profits are motivated by far more than money, so it’s only natural they’d look for inspiring candidates with strong principles and lots of passion.
-They want people with drive as well as experience; people who not only do the job well but do it with limited resources.
+Charities want people with drive and passion, as well as experience.
+People who not only do the job well but do it with limited resources.
 So how do you show that you’re the candidate they’re looking for?

 Whatever role you’re applying for, a cover letter is about introducing yourself as a candidate and encouraging the recruiter to read your CV.
 It’s an opportunity to impress, prove your experience and talk passionately about your current and future career.

-If you’re applying for a charity sector job, it’s especially important to write a well-researched and passionate cover letter.
+It’s especially important to write a well-researched and passionate cover letter for a charity job.
 Just a few paragraphs will show you’re committed to helping the organisation make a difference and explain what kind of unique skills you can offer.

 - Keep it brief!
-The perfect cover letter length is constantly debated, but it’s generally best to keep it short and snappy.
-It certainly shouldn’t be longer than a page of A4—but, ideally, it’d be around half.
+Your cover letter shouldn’t be longer than a page of A4—but, ideally, it’d be around half.
 This gives you plenty of room to share the high-level details of why you’d make a great addition to the team but still forces you to be meaningful and concise.